junxit/us-congress-bills-112/metadata.md

 - 2012-06-07 — Introduced in House
 - 2012-06-07 — Introduced in House
 - 2012-06-07 — Referred to the House Committee on Homeland Security.
+- 2012-06-14 — Referred to the Subcommittee on Oversight, Investigations, and Management.
+- 2012-08-01 — Forwarded by Subcommittee to Full Committee (Amended) by Voice Vote .
+- 2012-08-01 — Subcommittee Consideration and Mark-up Session Held.
+- 2012-11-27 — Considered under suspension of the rules. (consideration: CR H6434-6437)
+- 2012-11-27 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+5913.
+- 2012-11-27 — Motion to reconsider laid on the table Agreed to without objection.
+- 2012-11-27 — Mr. McCaul moved to suspend the rules and pass the bill, as amended.
+- 2012-11-27 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H6434-6435)
+- 2012-11-27 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H6434-6435)